-Elsewhere, it's business as usual: while the MacBook Pro with Retina is a faster than the Air and packs more features, Apple's lighter machine is no slouch.
-And while the Retina model is chunkier than the Air, it's not a great deal heavier and has a smaller footprint.
+Elsewhere, it's business as usual: while the MacBook Pro with Retina is faster than the Air and packs more features, Apple's lighter machine is no slouch.
+And, while the Retina model is chunkier than the Air, it's not a great deal heavier and has a smaller footprint.
 With both machines residing in the same price bracket, the deciding factor is more likely to be how prepared you are to put up with the MacBook Air's outdated display.